flutter/website/developing-packages.md

 Flutter supports several kinds of packages:

-* *Dart packages*: General packages written in Dart without any dependencies on any specific frameworks.
-They can be used across many frameworks such as [AngularDart](https://webdev.dartlang.org/angular) and Flutter.
-A concrete example is the [`path`](https://pub.dartlang.org/packages/path) package.

-* *Flutter packages*: General packages which contain Flutter specific functionality and thus have a dependency on the Flutter framework, restricting their use to Flutter only.
-A concrete example is the [`fluro`](https://pub.dartlang.org/packages/fluro) package.
+* *Dart packages*: General packages written in Dart, for example the [`path`](https://pub.dartlang.org/packages/path) package.
+Some of these may contain Flutter specific functionality and thus have a dependency on the Flutter framework, restricting their use to Flutter only, for example the [`fluro`](https://pub.dartlang.org/packages/fluro) package.

-* *Flutter plugins*: Flutter packages which in additional to the Dart code also contain a platform-specific implementation for Android, for iOS, or for both.
+* *Plugin* packages*: Packages which contain an API written in Dart code combined with a platform-specific implementation for Android (using ObjC or Kotlin), and/or for iOS (using ObjC or Swift).
 A concrete example is the [`battery`](https://pub.dartlang.org/packages/battery) plugin.

-## Developing packages
+## Developing Dart packages {#dart}

-### Create a package project
+### Step 1: Create the package

-Flutter currently lacks a dedicated command for creating a package project (issue [#10377](https://github.com/flutter/flutter/issues/10377)).
+Flutter currently lacks a dedicated command for creating a package (issue [#10377](https://github.com/flutter/flutter/issues/10377)).
 As a workaround use these steps to create a package called `example`: